 The V2 engines might cause a small amount of vibration while riding, but it is not too high, and the design dampens it significantly to ensure a pleasant experience.
 Furthermore, it also features a computer-controlled jet injection of fuel to provide better performance.
 There are a few cons, however.
 There is no fuel meter, and a full tank runs only about 150 miles.
 So, the rider needs to check occasionally to make sure that there is enough fuel remaining.
 However, don’t let that hinder you from buying this beauty.
 We promise that it is worth every penny.

-In case you are wondering, MT stands for “Master of Torque”.
+In case you are wondering, MT stands for “Master of Torque”, but it would better fit the Yamaha’s classic XJR1300.
 That name doesn’t do justice to the bike, however.
 Not only it can serve as a daily commuter, but it also makes an awesome race bike as well and is perfect even for an occasional long distance ride.
-Undoubtedly, it serves well whether you are a newbie or an experienced driver.
-And with its 31.7-inch seat height, it works well for people searching for motorcycles for short riders.
+Undoubtedly, it serves well whether you are a newbie or an experienced driver, and with its 31.7-inch seat height, it works well for people searching for motorcycles for short riders.

-This bike is agile, with precise handling and relatively steady.
+Not only is this bike agile, but it also handles precisely and relatively steady.
 While it does not match up to some of its more massive and more expensive cousins, it delivers much more asked for at its price.
 Without a doubt, this is a bike I would recommend to everyone who would like a bit of sportiness in their bikes without getting overwhelmed.

-As you can see, there are a variety of options no matter your height.
+Fortunately, as you can see, there are a variety of options no matter your height.
 Do remember to try out the bikes first before you buy them.
 Do not rely on numbers and opinions.
 Some manufacturers even provide options to customise their bikes to your size.
-This might be something worth looking into.
+This might be something worth looking into if a Vespa scooter isn’t something you would fancy.
 Let us know if you have tried any of our recommended bikes and what you think of them.